-Ahmad’s study (2012) deals with the effect of teaching the systemic approach in the development of the trend towards science and science study among students in the fifth grade.
-The researcher uses the achievement test to measure the cognitive performance of the fifth grade students in ecological balance unit, spatial intelligence, natural intelligence and a measure of the direction towards science.
-The results of the achievement test in dimensions of both the experimental and control groups in the post-measurement, shows that there are major differences in favor of the experimental group.
-There are also significant differences between the pre-measurement and the post-measurement of the experimental group in favor of the latter application; collection of experimental group members.
-The results of the application of the spatial optical intelligence measure with its dimensions on both the experimental and control groups are proved to be in favor of the experimental group, both before and after the application of the post-application.
+Ahmad’s study (2012) deals with the impact of the systematic teaching approach on the development of the trend towards science and science study among fifth-grade students.
+The researcher uses an achievement test to measure the cognitive performance of the fifth-grade students after studying an ecological balance unit, including spatial intelligence, natural intelligence and a measure of attitude towards science.
+When compared, the results on the achievement test of both the experimental and control groups in the post-measurement shows major differences in favor of the experimental group.
+There are also significant differences between the pre-measurement and the post-measurement of the experimental group in favor of the latter; collection of experimental group members.
+The results of the application of the spatial optical intelligence measure with its dimensions on both the experimental and control groups favored the experimental group, both before and after the application of the post-application.
 The results of the application of the natural intelligence scale with its different dimensions on both the experimental and control groups show significant differences in favor of the experimental group (Ahmad, 2012).
-Another study for Ahmad aims to determine the effectiveness of the use of integrative method between the subjects of science and English to collect and to identify the educated attitudes towards articles before and after the teaching unit, and then to identify the extent of correlation between the degree of achievement educated in science and their tendency towards studying all of the course of science and English.
-To achieve this goal, the study follows: the selection of two classes from the third grade to represent one of the two groups control group and the other one is the experimental group, and then preparing a unit in science and the subject of the environment in English language and teaching by using the integration method.
-Then perform a test which is designed to measure the collection of literate research sample for the content of scientific material, so as to know the effectiveness of the integrated approach in the collection and trend development.
-The study reaches the following results: accommodate students' understanding of scientific material better when the integration of science and English is used as a motivation for teaching the content of both science and English.
-The integration of science and English provides many ways for students to learn and gain competencies when dealing with information contained in the curriculum in multiple forms, acquiring the ability to distinguish and knowing comparisons (Ahmad, 2012)
+Another study by Ahmad aims to determine the effectiveness of methods to integrate the subjects of science and English.
+Based on the data collected, it identifies the students’ attitudes towards articles before and after the unit is taught, and then identifies the extent of correlation between the degree of achievement in science and students’ attitude towards studying all science and English courses.
+To achieve this goal, the study consists of the selection of two third-grade classes, one to represent the control group and the other to represent the experimental group.
+Then a science unit is prepared on the subject of the environment in the English language and taught using the integration method.
+Then, a test is performed to measure the collection of literate research sample for the content of the scientific material to determine the effectiveness of the integrated approach in the collection and trend development.
+The study has the following results: students’ understanding of scientific material is better accommodated when the integration of science and English is used as a motivation for teaching the content of both science and English.
+The integration of science and English provides many ways for students to learn and gain competencies when dealing with information contained in the curriculum in multiple forms, acquiring the ability to distinguish and to draw comparisons (Ahmad, 2012).

-Another study deals with Critical education for the teaching of science for seventh grade students in their education and development trends towards science: The study sample consists of (60) students of the seventh grade students, divided into two groups randomly; experimental is studied using the method of critical education, and the control group is studied in the usual way.
-The tools of the study, namely the achievement test in science, and the measure of trends towards science are used.
-The results show a significant difference at the level of (μ = 0,05) between the two averages of two groups of students of the pilot study and the control on the achievement test, and on the scale of trends towards science is due to the method of teaching, and in favor of the experimental group students (Salamat, 2012)
+Another study deals with the critical education method of teaching science to seventh grade students and its impact on their education and development of trends towards science: The study sample consists of 60 seventh-grade students randomly divided into two groups; the experimental group is taught using the critical education method, and the control group is taught in the usual way.
+The study tools used are a science achievement test and a measure of trends towards science.
+The results show a significant difference at the level of μ = 0,05 between the two averages on the achievement test of the experimental and control groups in the pilot study, and on the scale of trends towards science according to the teaching method, in favor of the experimental group students (Salamat, 2012).